vippsas/vipps-checkout/vipps-checkout-api.md

 ## Vipps Checkout API

 Vipps Checkout works around the concept of a _session_, which has a time to live of one hour.
-The API exposes endpoints for the merchant to interract with a session.
+The API exposes endpoints for the merchant to interact with a session.
 These include:

 - session initiation
 - session status